X icon white, transparent background.

 Traditional salary structure

-So, someone new to your accounting firm and fresh out of university might make a salary in the first paid grade.
+So, someone who’s new to your accounting firm and fresh out of university might make a salary in the first paid grade.
 However, another junior accountant who’s been with your firm for two years and just passed their CPA exam could earn a salary in the fourth or fifth pay grade.

 The multiple pay grades and narrow salary ranges ensure that employees don’t hit their maximum salary for the position too quickly.
 Companies also opt for this system as a retention strategy to show that there’s room for growth.